uga-libraries/ASpace_Batch_Export-Cleanup-Upload/README.md

 #### get_ead_options()
 ##### Parameters
-1. defaults - a dictionary containing the data from defaults.json file, all data the user has specified as default
+1. defaults - (dict) a dictionary containing the data from defaults.json file, all data the user has specified as default

 This function opens a window in the GUI that allows a user to choose specific export options.
 These options include:
    1. Include unpublished components (default is false)